Skip to content

 Implications

 Certification: This report documents category-level field contamination for 13 commercial baby food types and provides a ranked risk framework prioritizing rice-based foods, root vegetable purees, and teething products.
-The 4 of 7 infant rice cereals exceeding FDA’s proposed 100 ppb iAs level, and the universal detection of all four metals in puffs and teething biscuits, are direct inputs to HMT&C category-level risk framing.
-The 83% exceedance of the 1 ppb advocacy lead limit across all baby foods benchmarks current market performance and supports tight HMT&C lead criteria.
+The 4 of 7 infant rice cereals exceeding FDA’s proposed 100 ppb iAs level, and the universal detection of all four metals in puffs and teething biscuits, are useful HMT&C category-risk context.
+The 83% exceedance of the 1 ppb advocacy lead limit across all baby foods benchmarks current market performance, but it should not be treated as a standalone HMT&C threshold-setting source.

 Courses: The 15-food IQ-loss ranking provides a usable pedagogical structure for baby food contamination risk.
-The substitution table (93%, 84%, 68%, and 73% reduction scenarios) translates directly to parent-facing guidance.
+The substitution table (93%, 84%, 68%, and 73% reduction scenarios) is useful for teaching how an advocacy report converts contamination data into consumer-facing recommendations, but the wiki should preserve that framing as source-described advocacy rather than issue independent guidance.
 The 4× greater IQ impact from arsenic vs. lead in the first two years of life (for dietary exposure) is a key teaching point.

-App: Contamination averages by food type (rice puff snacks 98 ppb, infant rice cereal 85 ppb, carrot baby food 28 ppb, etc.) can seed contamination_profile estimates for product-level app logic, subject to the usual B-tier weighting.
-Because these are pooled total-metal averages combining HBBF and FDA TDS data, they are best used as order-of-magnitude orientation rather than as primary quantitative inputs; pair with A-tier per-analyte speciated values where available.
+App: Contamination averages by food type (rice puff snacks 98 ppb, infant rice cereal 85 ppb, carrot baby food 28 ppb, etc.) can inform qualitative/category prioritization for product-level app logic, subject to the usual B-tier weighting.
+Because these are pooled averages combining HBBF and FDA TDS data, and because the cereal comparison is iAs-only while most other comparisons sum four metals, they are best used as order-of-magnitude orientation rather than as primary quantitative inputs; pair with A-tier per-analyte speciated values where available.

 Microbiome: Not addressed in this source.